jainronak07/React-machine-coading/README.md

 # React-machine-coading#

-# i will be adding all my practic questions
+# i will be adding all my practice questions here